PerrySelensol/PerrySelensol.github.io/docs/basic_func/basic_func_full.md

 `print(···)`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A function that writes its arguments to chat.
+A function that writes its arguments to chat.
 Each of the argument printed will be separated by a tab space.

 Returns the string representation of all values.